Useful Government Information Resources for Sociology

 The Purdue Libraries Government Documents Department website is a useful gateway to the rich universe of government information resources on sociology and other subjects.
 The research guides section of this website has a number of useful guides to finding government information of interest to sociologists including ones dealing with American Indians, budget, Canadian Government Indian Affairs, criminal justice, drug policy, gambling, and public administration.

 A useful print index to congressional U.S. Government publications is the CIS Index HSSE REF 328.73005 C76 which indexes publications produced by congressional committees and provides detailed legislative histories of public laws.
 Congressional committees are responsible for funding government programs and conducting oversight of these programs and their management performance.
 Transcripts of hearings and reports issued by these committees often contain valuable statistical and policy analysis information.
-Paper copies of congressional committee hearings and prints (studies) from 1975-present are in the Y 4 area of the HSSE government documents collection.
+Paper copies of congressional committee hearings and prints (studies) are in the Y 4 area of the HSSE government documents collection.